zvada/technology/docs/policy/software-support.md

--   **Watch for new software tickets:** review the [Unresolved Software Tickets](https://support.opensciencegrid.org/a/tickets/filters/5000319518) and [All Unassigned Tickets](https://support.opensciencegrid.org/a/tickets/filters/5000322056) filters at least twice daily for new OSG Software-related tickets.
+-   **Watch for new software tickets:** review the [Unresolved Software Tickets](https://support.opensciencegrid.org/a/tickets/filters/5000319518) and [All Unassigned Tickets](https://support.opensciencegrid.org/a/tickets/filters/5000322056) filters at least three times daily for new OSG Software-related tickets.
     For any such unassigned tickets, assign it as follows:
     -   *If you can handle an incoming ticket,* assign it to yourself.
         Inasmuch as possible, you should strive to handle the easier tickets and not pass them off to other people.